Skip to main content

 Spilling Bio Ethanol while fueling the fireplace

-We suggest using a funnel to avoid spillage.
-If any fuel spills, it's vital to clean it up immediately and ensure that there is no bio ethanol on your hands or lighter.
+To prevent spills, use a funnel, and if any fuel spills, clean it up right away, ensuring no bio ethanol remains on your hands or lighter.

 Fuelling a hot burner

-Pouring Bio Ethanol into a hot burner will increase evaporation of the fuel, and thereby increase the amount of fumes.
-As a result, lighting Bio Ethanol that has been poured into a hot burner can cause a burst flame.
+Pouring Bio Ethanol into a hot burner increases the evaporation of the fuel, leading to more fumes.
+Consequently, lighting Bio Ethanol that has been poured into a hot burner can result in a burst flame.

-We always recommend following these four steps before refuelling any ethanol fireplace:
+To ensure safety, we always recommend following these four steps before refueling any ethanol fireplace.

 1. Close the lid safely